Skip to main content

 Consultation

 Treatment begins with a consultation with a dentist or orthodontist who is trained in working with clear aligners or Invisalign.
-The doctor will examine your teeth and use the iTero Element™ scanner to create a detailed, 3D scan of your smile.
+The dentist will examine your teeth and use the iTero Element™ scanner to create a detailed, 3D scan of your smile.
 The scan is used to map out your custom treatment plan and shows what to expect at every stage of your treatment.
 You can even get a preview of what your new smile could look like.2

 Are Clear Aligners Safe?

 Clear aligners are typically considered safe and have been FDA-approved since 1998.
-Clear aligners and retainers are crafted from SmartTrack material, which is made from medical-grade thermoplastic polymers that are BPA-free and have been found safe for use in the mouth.5
+Clear aligners and retainers are crafted from SmartTrack material, which is made from medical-grade thermoplastic polymers that are BPA-free and have been found safe for use in the mouth.4

 • Speech changes.
 You may notice that talking feels strange at first and that you have a lisp.
 This should improve in a few days once your tongue gets used to the aligners.

-• Teeth feeling “loose.”
+• Teeth feeling loose.
 Your teeth might feel loose when you remove your aligners.
 This is normal and happens because your teeth are moving into their proper position and the gums around the teeth are adjusting.

 If you have concerns, contact the provider of your clear aligners.